python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 Nevertheless it is still possible to run a learner in a deterministic way with adaptive.

-The simplest way is to use `adaptive.runner.simple` to run your
+The simplest way is to use {class}`adaptive.runner.simple` to run your
 learner:

 ```{jupyter-execute}